dotemacs/blurgh/README.md

-Simple blog in Sinatra for started as a tutorial for [http://ruby.rs](http://ruby.rs)
+Simple blog in Sinatra which started as a tutorial for [http://ruby.rs](http://ruby.rs)

 Usage: